Quick reference guide

 The payment of deposits is not common practice in Australia, except in the real estate sector.

-There are no requirements to carry out a valuation or follow a particular valuation model for determining the purchase price for companies or assets (although a valuation may be required for stamp duty purposes).
+There are no requirements to carry out a valuation or follow a particular valuation model for determining the purchase price for securities or assets (although a valuation may be required for stamp duty purposes, for transactions where stamp duty is applicable).

-"Locked-box" mechanisms are not common, other than in seller-friendly private equity deals (typically auctions) to reduce or eliminate the complexity of adjustments.
-Earn-outs are becoming more common as a means of bridging the gap between the seller's and buyer's views on valuation, allowing the buyer to defer the payment of some of the consideration, conditional on agreed milestones or thresholds being achieved.
+Earn-outs are becoming more common as a means of bridging the gap between the seller's and buyer's views on valuation, allowing the buyer to defer payment of some of the consideration, conditional on agreed business milestones or thresholds being achieved.
+They are particularly favoured in private equity deals where key sellers continue to manage the target for a period after completion.

 Electronic transfers of funds (including through the SWIFT Code international system) are the most common way of making cash price payments.